sketchplugins/plugin-directory/README.md

 - [Rough](https://github.com/mathieudutour/rough-sketch), by mathieudutour: Transform your shapes in a sketchy, scribbly, hand-drawn-like, style.
 - [Csv Mail Merge](https://github.com/jdwolk/sketch-csv-mailmerge), by JD Wolk: A lightweight Sketch plugin for importing data from .csv files using "{}" text sections.
 - [stuffing](https://github.com/Ashung/Sketch-Stuffing), by Ashung: A DataSupplier plugin which supplies chinese data.
-- [Angle](https://angle.sh), by MengTo: Apply perspective transforms on screen mockups.
-Auto-detect screens by resolution and works on shapes and symbols.
-Super fast.
-- [Last Updated Indicator](https://github.com/bvmensvoort/sketch-last-updated), by Bram van Mensvoort: Mark your designs with a version indicator which automatically changes as you update.